 Microwave oven placement can be an important decision when upgrading your kitchen appliances, especially if space is at a premium.
-This article addresses the pros and cons of microwave drawers in comparison to countertop, over-the-counter, and over the range models.
+This article addresses the pros and cons of microwave drawers in comparison to the countertop, over-the-counter, and over-the-range models.

 If you’re considering buying a microwave oven, there are a variety of makes, models, types, and styles from which to choose.
 If you are considering upgrading your kitchen design, bringing in modern appliances, and making your home more functional, there is only one choice: a microwave drawer.
 In this blog post, we will be highlighting the differences between microwave oven models and reviewing the pros and cons of owning a microwave drawer.

 A microwave oven is an essential appliance for most kitchens.
 It is your everyday way to reheat food and warm beverages.
 Microwave ovens come in different types and price points, but none compare to the microwave drawer.
 Here’s why:

 A countertop microwave oven is a traditional microwave oven in any kitchen design.
 It can sit on any surface (countertop, table, island) as long as it is located near a power outlet.
 These microwave ovens are fairly basic and typically inexpensive.
 However, most countertop microwave oven models cannot be built into a cabinet.

 An over-the-range microwave oven is mounted on the wall, between cabinets, and sits above your oven.
 These microwave ovens are more complex, require a more involved installation, and typically have some type of ventilation system.